-Building a Marketplace Platform in Go: How Its Cost Forms
+Building a Marketplace App in Go: How Its Development Cost Forms

-Today, buyers prefer online shopping to offline.
-In 2021, $919B worth of goods were sold on U.S. marketplace platforms, and such platforms became a key to success for many businesses.
-For example, in Amazon, Taobao, and Tmall you can find thousands of companies selling their products.
-The easier it is to choose, buy and receive a wished item, the more likely users are to come back.
-At the same time, how attractive and convenient your online marketplace is, largely depends on the technologies you choose to develop it.
+Building a marketplace app is an extremely attractive idea since today online shopping explicitly prevails offline.
+For instance, in 2021, $919B worth of goods were sold on U.S. marketplaces, and such platforms became a key to success for many businesses.
+And the easier it is to choose, buy and receive a wished item, the more likely users are to come back.
+At the same time, the attractiveness and convenience of your service largely depends on the technologies you choose to build a marketplace app.

-For 12 years the Surf team has been creating various projects, including online shops and marketplace platforms, and we know everything about programming languages to prefer for each case.
-In this article we’ll explain how much it costs to build an online marketplace and why Golang is best for the purpose.
+For 12 years the Surf team has been building various projects, including online shops and marketplace platforms, and we can clearly say what programming languages are best for each case.
+In this article, we’ll explain how much it costs to build such a service and why Golang is a perfect choice for it.

 What factors affect a marketplace platform development cost